 Remember the Certificate of Competence you receive when you successfully complete the course is valid for 3 months.

 Booking a pre-learner course

-You’ll need to pay the course fee at the time of booking, so if you book online or by phone you'll need a credit card.
+You need to book directly with your chosen training course provider.
+Our Rider training centres page lists all the providers and their contact details.
+You’ll need to pay the course fee when you book, so if you book online or by phone you’ll need a credit card.

 On the day